Release Notes

 The new time limit also includes UI improvements, such as a progress bar and an estimated run time for queries.

-Additional Supported Fields for Behaviours
+Additional supported fields for Behaviours

 We now support the following fields for Behaviours on the Create view: